Types of image descriptions

 Without all the pages, you can’t enjoy and understand the story the same way everyone else can.

 Screen readers and other assistive technologies read the alt text of an image out loud or provide it tactilely on a Braille device.
-This helps users understand the meaning of the image.
+This helps users understand the meaning of the image in context.

 If there is no alt text, technology may try to fill the gap.
 In some cases, assistive technology reads the image’s file name.
 In other cases, an application or platform may automatically add alt text.
 This can provide wrong information about the image.